 Racing on a highway replaces state “exhibition of acceleration” offenses although there may be city ordinances for exhibition of acceleration.
 The Transportation Code no longer makes it illegal to peel out of a parking lot or stopped position, unless it is done so during a drag race.

 No, not if you’re a Texas resident and you sign your citation.
 According to the Texas Transportation Code 543.004(a) you can’t be arrested for speeding, having an open container of alcohol, or texting while driving.
 Outside of these three non-arrestable offenses, you may be arrested for any other traffic offense, including the absence of a license plate light, failure to display an inspection sticker, and tinted windows.
-A full list of offenses may be found here.

 It’s interesting to note, however, that different rules apply to residents of another state or country traveling through Texas.
 In those scenarios, drivers may be arrested for speeding in Texas, according to Transportation code 543.004(b).
 An officer may also arrest any drivers who refuse to sign the citation for speeding, which is a promise to appear in court.